mmistakes/minimal-mistakes/_posts/2017-11-09-adventures-in-svg-land.md

 - The shadow of the horizontal sides of the frame.
 - Top chains.
 - Bottom chains.

+Perhaps you are wondering why I'm making a distintion between both types of boards since they seem to share so much.
+Well, the thing is that the dimensions of the corners between the two are different and not in percentages.
+This means that we would need a way to substract a value in pixel from a value in percetage, and currently, there is no equivalent of the `calc()` function for SVGs.
+Fortunately, we can get around this by using multiple backgrounds in CSS, each with a different size.
+For example, for the horizontal sides of the frame, we set the SVG element width to 100%, and then we use it as a background image with a width of 100% minus the width of the corner.
+In other words: `background-size: calc(100% - $corner-wdith)`.

 [board]:({{ "/assets/img/board_concept.svg" | absolute_url }}) "board concept image"